shapoco/shapofont/README.md

       --outdir_gfx_c path/to/output/dir/
 ```

-In this repository, after creating the venv, simply run `make all` and all fonts will be converted automatically.
+In this repository, after creating the venv, simply run `make -j gfx_all` and all fonts will be converted automatically.

 # License